openvinotoolkit/openvino/docs/learn_openvino.md

 to learn what OpenVINO is and how it works.
 It includes various types of learning materials accommodating different learning needs, which means you should find it useful if you are a beginning, as well as an experienced user.

+## Tutorials

+The collection of Python tutorials gives an introduction to the OpenVINO™ toolkit and explain how to use the Python API and tools for optimized deep learning inference.
+The tutorials are available in Jupyter notebooks.

+## OpenVINO Samples

+The OpenVINO samples (Python and C++) are simple console applications that show how to use specific OpenVINO API features within an application.
+They can assist you in executing specific tasks such as loading a model, running inference, querying specific device capabilities, etc.

+## OpenVINO™ API 2.0 Transition Guide

+Transition Guide introduces OpenVINO™ API 2.0 to align the logic of working with models as it is done in their origin frameworks - no layout and precision changes, operating with tensor names and indices to address inputs and outputs.